-You don’t need to hire a lawyer to file a standard homeowners insurance claim
+When to hire a lawyer for a home insurance claim

 Insurance lawyers typically get paid on a contingency basis, meaning they may take anywhere from 20% to 45% of the claim settlement, depending on if the case is resolved in litigation or court.
 If you already have a fair settlement offer, you could end up costing yourself some of your payout if you hire a lawyer.

-You should exhaust all other options before suing your insurance company — suing your insurer could result in expensive legal bills whether you win the lawsuit or not.
-There are a few steps you should consider taking before getting lawyers involved.
+We recommend exhausting all other options before suing your insurance company, since it can lead to expensive legal bills whether you win the lawsuit or not.

 If you aren’t satisfied with your claim settlement and believe you are owed more, try talking to your insurance representative about it.
 You can also negotiate with the claims adjuster and provide more evidence of the property loss.
-The more evidence you have the better, so be sure to report any witnesses or photos of the damage to the claims adjuster.
+The more evidence you have, the better — so be sure to report any witnesses or photos of the damage.

 You may also want to consider taking your claim dispute to the claims department of your insurance company.
 You should provide them with evidence of your complaint and the issues you're having with the adjuster or settlement offer.

 Public adjusters work independently or for a third party, so they don’t have any ties to insurance companies.
 If you believe you were low-balled by the claims adjuster your insurer sent, consider hiring your own public adjuster.
 You may also want to hire your own contractor to get a second opinion on the cost of repairs.

-Every state has a department of insurance.
+Every state has a department of insurance (DOI).
 You can file a consumer complaint through your state’s DOI website or over the phone.
 A representative will investigate your complaint and help resolve the issue between you and the insurance company.